myang-git/iOS-Image-Crop-View/README.md

 How to Use
 ===================
 Very easy!
-It is created to be a drop-in component, so no static library, no additional dependencies.
+It is created to be a drop-in component, so no static library, no extra dependencies.
 Just copy <code>ImageCropView.h</code> and <code>ImageCropView.m</code> to your project, and that's it.

 The project comes with a working example (as target ***ImageCropView***) to demostrate the usage.